 that you may be mindful

 Peter repeatedly reminds his people to remember.
 His readers need to remind themselves of something important.
-“Call this to your mind.”
-“Put your mind full of the Old Testament and the New Testament.”
-Our thoughts wander.
-Our imagination tends to run away into the territory of temptation; therefore, we need to focus our mind on the Word of God.
+“Call this to your mind,” “Put your mind full of the Old and New Testaments.”
+Our thoughts tend to wander.
+Our imagination tends to fall into the territory of sinful temptation; therefore, we need to focus our minds on the Word of God.

 of the words

 The Bible is verbally inspired.
-Inspiration carries more than the thoughts of God; it conveys the very words of God.
+Inspiration carries more than God’s thoughts; it conveys God’s very “words.”
 This means that these words have no errors.
 There is no book on earth like the Bible.

-The word here for “words” is the spoken word, a saying, or speech.
+The term here for “words” is the spoken word, a saying, or speech.

-Storing God’s Word in our minds means that we build the Word of God into our lives.
+Storing God’s Word in our minds means building the Word of God into our lives.

 If we attempt to bear testimony to Jesus Christ, a verse will come to mind that is right for the situation.
 Stock the shelves of your mind with the Word.
 The Holy Spirit will enable you to do it.
 Do not fear that you cannot do it.
 Take God’s Word seriously.
 He will bless you for it.

 If we are going to memorize Scripture, we must have a system.
 Let me offer you a simple method for memorizing Scripture.
-Write a verse on one side of a 3×5 card with the verse address on the other side [memorizing a verse without the address is like knowing a beautiful girl and not knowing her phone number].
-Do not attempt to memorize the verse for the first half of the day.
+Write a verse on one side of a 3×5 card with the verse address on the other; memorizing a verse without the address is like knowing a beautiful girl and not knowing her phone number.
+Do not attempt to remember the verse for the first half of the day.
 Just read it over when stopping at a light, for example.
 Think about the meaning of the verse.
 Try to form a principle behind the verse.
-It is much easier to memorize if we understand the meaning; otherwise, we just memorize words.
+It is much easier to memorize if we understand the meaning; otherwise, we memorize words without association.
 That is why most people fear memorizing.
-Memorizing dead words does not help anybody.
+Remembering dead terms does not help anybody.
 Also, memorize pertinent verses to your life.
-Do not memorize random verses that do not relate to your daily experience.
+Do not memorize random verses that do not relate to your daily experience or doctrine.
 If you memorize relevant Scripture, you will increase your spiritual firepower.